-N.Notification of Outcomes
+14. Notification of Outcomes

 The outcome of a campus hearing is part of the education record of the responding student and is protected from release under the Federal Education Rights and Privacy Act (FERPA), except under certain conditions.
-As allowed by FERPA, when a student is accused of a policy violation that would constitute a "crime of violence" or forcible or nonforcible sex offense, the College will inform the alleged party bringing the complaint in writing of the final results of a hearing regardless of whether the College concludes that a violation was committed.
+As allowed by FERPA, when a student is accused of a policy violation that would constitute a "crime of violence" or forcible or non forcible sex offense, the College will inform the alleged party bringing the complaint in writing of the final results of a hearing regardless of whether the College concludes that a violation was committed.
 Such release of information may only include the alleged student's/responding student's name, the violation committed, and the sanctions assigned (if applicable).
 In cases of sexual misconduct and other offenses covered by Title IX, only, the rationale for the outcome will also be shared with all parties to the complaint in addition to the finding and sanction(s).

-In cases where the College determines through the student conduct process that a student violated a policy that would constitute a "crime of violence" or nonforcible sex offense, the College may also release the above information publicly and/or to any third party.
+In cases where the College determines through the student conduct process that a student violated a policy that would constitute a "crime of violence" or non forcible sex offense, the College may also release the above information publicly and/or to any third party.
 FERPA defines "crimes of violence" to include

+- Arson

+- Assault offenses (includes stalking)

+- Burglary

-- a.
-Arson - b.
-Assault offenses (includes stalking) - c.
-Burglary - d.
-Criminal Homicide-manslaughter by negligence - e.
-Criminal Homicide-murder and nonnegligent manslaughter - f.
-Destruction/damage/vandalism of property
+- Criminal Homicide-manslaughter by negligence

+- Criminal Homicide-murder and nonnegligent manslaughter

+- Destruction/damage/vandalism of property

-- g.
-Kidnapping/abduction
+- Kidnapping/abduction

-- h.
-Robbery
+- Robbery

-- i.
-Forcible sex offences
+- Forcible sex offences

-- i.
-Nonforcible sex offences
+- Nonforcible sex offences

-O. Failure to Complete Conduct Sanctions
+15. Failure to Complete Conduct Sanctions